HakaiInstitute/hakai-ctd-qc/README.md

         * This test is not yet available within the ioos_qc package.
 See below for Hakai's temporary implementation.

 *The [ioos_qc tool](https://github.com/ioos/ioos_qc) package is as of now only compatible with time series data type.
 We however did a temporary fix to make it usable with profile data.
-This is issue should be address in the near future.*
+This issue should be addressed in the near future.*

 ## Potential Density Inversion Test
 We reproduce here a test similar to the Density Inversion Test applied by the ARGO program.